 and between the Organisation and its members; Records generated in the course of consultations, meetings, investigations, hearings, including employment, regulatory and third party processes and hearings where the INMO has been requested to provide advice, or in turn provides assistance; Records of attendance at professional courses, conferences and meetings; Records of achievement and related records concerning completion of educational courses.
-Visitors Conference Attendees;Meeting Attendees;Other visitors.
+V ISITOTS Conference Attendees; Meeting Attendees; Other visitors.
 Administration of conferences; Administration of meetings; and CCTV surveillance of INMO premises.
 Contract performance under Art.
 6(1)(b) GDPR; and Consent under Article 6(1)(a); and Protecting the vital interests of employees and other persons (Art 6(1)(d)).
-Employees See internal Staff Data Protection Notice • See internal Statt Data See internal Staff Data Protection Notice Suppliers, Contractors and Business Contacts Name, contact details of suppliers, contractors and business contacts; Personal Data relevant to performance of contract.
+Employees • See internal Staff Data Protection Notice See internal Statt Data See internal Staff Data Protection Notice Suppliers, Contractors and Business Contacts Name, contact details of suppliers, contractors and business contacts; Personal Data relevant to performance of contract.
 Performance of services / supply of goods Consent under Article 6(1)(a); and Necessary for the purposes of the legitimate interests pursued by INMO under Art.
 6(1)(f); and

-Health Screening Data related to Cov

-Consent under Article 6(1)(a); and

-Name, contact details of employees, and all other visitors to INMO offices Personal Data related to health, as recommended by national health authorities and the Government for the purposes of managing business operations in the context of Covid-19. assist in controlling the Necessary for the spread of the virus as purposes of the recommended by legitimate interests
+Health Screening Data related to Cov Contract performance under Art.
+6(1)(b) GDPR.
+Name, contact details of employees, and all other visitors to INMO offices Personal Data related to health, as recommended by national health authorities and the Government for the purposes of managing business operations in the context of Covid-19.
+Allow continuation of business activities in the context of Covid-19, and to manage activities to assist in controlling the spread of the virus as recommended by national health authorities and the Government. and other persons (Art 6(1)(d)); Necessary for the